BindBC/bindbc-pango/README.md

 BindBC-Pango&mdash;as well as every other binding in the [BindBC project](https://github.com/BindBC)&mdash;is licensed under the [Boost Software License](https://www.boost.org/LICENSE_1_0.txt).

-Bear in mind that you still need to abide by [Pango' license](https://gitlab.gnome.org/GNOME/pango/-/blob/main/COPYING) if you use it through these bindings.
+Bear in mind that you still need to abide by [Pango's license](https://gitlab.gnome.org/GNOME/pango/-/blob/main/COPYING) if you use it through these bindings.

 ## Pango documentation
 This readme describes how to use BindBC-Pango, *not* Pango itself.
 BindBC-Pango does have minor API changes from Pango, which are listed in [Binding-specific changes](#binding-specific-changes).
 Otherwise BindBC-Pango is a direct D binding to the Pango C API, so any existing Pango documentation and tutorials can be adapted with only minor modifications.